timescale/docs/cloud/high-availability.md

 available.
 This section covers some of the strategies used by Timescale Cloud to increase the availability of your services.

-Timescale Cloud provides high availability by increasing redundancy, and increasing resilience.
+High availability (HA) can be achieved by increasing redundancy, and increasing resilience.
 To increase redundancy, parts of the system are replicated, so that they are on standby in the event of a failure.
 To increase resilience, recovery processes switch between these standby resources as quickly